Cookie Policy

 First-party technical cookies

-- The Site releases navigation or session cookies that guarantee normal navigation and normal use of the Site.
+• The Site releases navigation or session cookies that guarantee normal navigation and use of the Site.

-- Technical cookies are also used that allow you to browse the site while maintaining the choices made.
+• Technical cookies are also used which allow you to browse the Site while maintaining the choices you have made.

-- The Site also uses cookies that maintain the choice regarding the way the Products are displayed on the Site.
+• The Site also uses cookies that maintain the choice regarding how the Products are displayed on the Site.

-In the cookie banner that appears on first access to the Site, you can examine the profiling cookies released by the Site and express your preferences.
+In the cookie banner that appears when you first access the Site you can examine the profiling cookies released by the Site and express your preferences.

 Your rights

-- ask the Data Controller to access your personal data and correct or cancel them or limit their processing or to oppose their processing, in addition to the right to data portability
+• ask the Data Controller to access your personal data and to rectify or delete them or limit the processing that concerns you or to oppose their processing, in addition to the right to data portability

-- revoke the consent at any time without prejudice to the lawfulness of the treatment based on the consent given before the revocation
+• revoke consent at any time without prejudice to the lawfulness of the processing based on the consent given before the revocation

-- propose a complaint to a supervisory authority (eg.: the Guarantor for the protection of personal data).
+• lodge a complaint with a supervisory authority (e.g. the Guarantor for the protection of personal data).

-The above rights may be exercised with an informal request to the contacts indicated in the Introduction.
+The above rights may be exercised with a request addressed without formalities to the contacts indicated in the Introduction.

 Data communication

-- If the Site uses profiling cookies, the user's behavioral data is kept until the user's consent is revoked.
+• If the Site uses profiling cookies, the user's behavioral data is stored until the user's consent is revoked.

 Powered by LegalBlink.